-Strengthening the engineering, research, and development capability.
+Strengthening our engineering, research and development capability.
 The Group plans to reinforce its product development capability by way of recruiting more engineers.
-With a stronger engineering, research and development team, the Group will be better positioned to expand the range of product models and lines available for its potential ODM and OBM customers.
+With a stronger engineering, research and development team, the Group will be better positioned to expand the range of product models and lines available for its potential customers, other than Spectrum Brands.

-Penetration and further expansion into new and existing geographical markets.
-Leveraging on the existing multinational customer base of the Group, the Group plans to establish business relationship with more overseas customers with a view to broadening the Group's customer base and the market coverage of the Group's products, such as the market in United States.
+Penetration and further expansion into new and existing geographic markets.
+Leveraging on the existing multinational nature and reputation of its sole customer, the Group plans to establish business relationships with more overseas customers, such as in the United States, with a view to broadening the Group's customer base and the market coverage of its products.

-For the purpose of penetration into the Group's new or developing markets such as the United States, the Group intends to strengthen its sales force by way of recruiting new sales and marketing staff to solicit potential customers for the Group.
-We also intend to set up our new subsidiary or representative office in the United States to enhance sales and service support for our sole customer and for future expansion in marketing and internet sales of potential self-branded products.
+For the purpose of penetration into the Group's new or developing markets, such as the United States, the Group intends to strengthen its sales force by recruiting new sales and marketing staff to solicit potential customers for the Group from these markets.